-If there is a true medical emergency with your child, son- or daughter-in-law, or grandchild, you might help out with medical bills, but usually giving money rarely solves financial problems.
+If there is a true medical emergency with your child, son- or daughter-in-law, or grandchild, you might help out with medical bills.
+But usually giving money gifts to adult kids rarely solves financial problems.

 This may sound hard-hearted, but adult children need to stand on their own two feet financially, and facing the consequences of their decisions is a good way for that to happen.

 Nine Tips for giving money gifts to adult kids.